Mofarooq1/star_wars_power_rankings/everyone_hated_solo.md

 It made me like the movie more, and I saw it a second time.

 Did all of your friends hate Solo?

+All of my friends hated Solo as well, but I found it intersting.
+I have only watched the movie once.